Understanding the Market: Selling Mobile Homes in Texas

 What Happens If My Mobile Home Park Is Sold?

-Your experience as a mobile home owner may be impacted when the mobile home park you reside in in Texas is sold.
-Perhaps the most important thing to note is that new ownership may result in changes to your existing lease agreement.
+Your experience as a mobile home owner may be impacted when your home park in Texas is sold.
+Perhaps the most important thing to note is that new ownership may change your lease agreement.

 When mobile home parks change ownership, new leases, contracts, and other legal documents are drafted.
-It is also possible that rent prices will be increased, which could impact your budget.
+Rent prices may also increase, which could impact your budget.

-Moreover, the sale of mobile home parks may come with community update the community guidelines; however, the community is not well advertised.
-It is also important to note if you intend to sell your mobile home during this time, understanding how perceptions impacted by ownership changes park will influence buyers decisions.
+Moreover, the sale of mobile home parks may come with a community update to the guidelines; however, the community is not well-advertised.
+It is also important to note that if you intend to sell your mobile home during this time, understanding how ownership changes in the park impact perceptions will influence buyers’ decisions.

 Talking with both the old and new management can help clarify the impact of these changes on a mobile home resident in Texas.